 Whatever else Lucas has done, or will do, in his lifetime, he will be remembered primarily for this, his space fairy tale.

 Since Star Wars was first released, the bond between it and Campbell’s work, has helped build a strong relationship which in turn has helped convince parents and teachers everywhere that this wacky space fantasy has more to it than meets the eye.
 So convincing an argument has it been, that many books, essays, and talks have been built on the very notion that Star Wars in fact is deep down a grand unifying mythology, from which parables can be drawn to everything from christianity to hinduism and God, very fittingly, knows what else.
-And what a great story it is, that the cheap comics, science fantasy serials and war stories which Lucas found so engrossing as a kid, could be combined with such high-brow, academically respected work as that of Joseph Campbell, as well as famed child psychologist Bruno Bettelheim.
+And what a great story that is; how cheap comics, science fantasy serials and war stories which Lucas found so engrossing as a kid, could be combined with such high-brow, academically respected work as that of Joseph Campbell, as well as famed child psychologist Bruno Bettelheim.

 This may seem like an esoteric discussion, but it’s key to understanding the foundations for what eventually became Star Wars.

 Forget for a moment the Star Wars that exists today, and recall, or imagine, the Star Wars of the late 70s.
-It’s the film that came before the hundreds of novels, the Marvel comics, the board, computer, and roleplaying games, before the bed sheets, the posters, the shirts, watches, sneakers, waste paper baskets, coloring books, costumes, Muppet show appearance, Burger King commercials, Moleskine notebooks, and so on, and so forth.
+It’s the film that came before the hundreds of novels, the Marvel comics, the board-, computer-, and roleplaying games, before the bed sheets, the posters, the shirts, watches, sneakers, waste paper baskets, coloring books, costumes, Muppet show appearance, Burger King commercials, Moleskine notebooks, and so on, and so forth.
 It’s a Star Wars in which Vader isn’t Luke’s father, in which Leia isn’t Luke’s sister, and in which the force is less superpower, more magical intuition and party tricks.
 When the worlds of Star Wars were dusty backwater planets inhabited by hermits, gunslingers and struggling farmers.
 Go back to the very beginning, when Star Wars was simply Star Wars, when the first words on the screen told you that “A long time ago, in a galaxy far, far away….”, this, the very first we see of Star Wars, unmistakable tells us that what we’re about to see, is a fairy tale.

 Today the word mythology is thrown at everything from the Marvel multiverse, to Donald Duck and Twilight.
 If it has a handful of characters and some sort of sprawling narrative, a mythology it is.
 As a term in popular culture it has become meaningless, in that it is simply used to encircle all the fiction of a given franchise or origin.
 And while these concepts defy exact definition, this is not what mythology used to mean.
 Karen Armstrong:

 In the pre-modern world, mythology was indispensable.
 It not only helped people to make sense of their lives but also revealed regions of the human mind that would otherwise have remained inaccessible.
 It was an early form of psychology.
 The stories of gods or heroes descending into the underworld, threading through labyrinths and fighting monsters, brought to light the mysterious workings of the psyche, showing people how to cope with their interior crisis.
 When Freud and Jung began to chart the modern quest for the soul, they instinctively turned to classical mythology to explain their insight, and gave old myths a new interpretation.

 When we think of fairy tales, what springs to mind are most often stories the likes of Beauty and the Beast, Cinderella, The Emperor’s New Clothes, The Frog Prince, The Gingerbread Man, Hansel and Gretel, and so on, and so forth; far-fetched, often involving fairies of course, as well as dwarves, trolls, goblins, witches and wizards, princes, princesses and common farm folk off on adventure, or in some other manner involved with any of the above.
-Supernatural elements are common, but not necessary for a story to be a fairy tale, rather they are often simple tales, drawn from folklore at one time or another, short and easy to remember, usually capped off by a morale of some sort, but rarely of any significant depth, which the characters in them usually reflect.
-Outward appearances do not matter, don’t trust strangers, and don’t be a fool; that sort of thing.
+Supernatural elements are common, but not necessary for a story to be a fairy tale, rather they are often simple tales, drawn from folklore at one time or another, short and easy to remember, usually capped off by a morale of some sort, but rarely of any significant depth, which the characters in them usually reflect: outward appearances do not matter, don’t trust strangers, and don’t be anyone's a fool; that sort of thing.

 To wit, Akira Kurosawa’s 1954 film The Hidden Fortress—the entirety of which Lucas used for his first treatment of Star Wars, and from which C–3PO and R2-D2 would be drawn—was a fairy tale story told through the war-torn world of sixteenth century feudal Japan.
 It has all the stylings of a historic film (in the same way that Star Wars has all the stylings of a science fiction film), yet it has the story and logic of a fairy tale, in which peasants accidentally stumble upon royal gold hidden inside piece of wood, which soon involves them in a princess and her loyal general’s flight through enemy territory.
 It would not have been out of place opening with “A long time ago…”.

-Lucas would draw on them in a more subtle manner than with some of his other major influences, for the rundown look and style of the locations, later for the “bounty killer” Boba Fett, and perhaps most of all the idea of adapting a Kurosawa film by transposing it to another genre.
-Kurosawa himself was no stranger to this idea, with films like Throne of Blood and Ran based at least in part on Shakespeare, and many more adapted from other existing material.
+Lucas would draw on them in a more subtle manner than some of his other major influences, for the rundown look and style of the locations, later for the ‘bounty killer’ Boba Fett, and perhaps most of all the very idea of adapting a Kurosawa film by transposing it to another genre.
+Kurosawa himself was no stranger to this idea, with films like Throne of Blood and Ran based at least in part on Shakespeare, and many more also adapted from other existing material.
 But it might as well have been Sergio Leone’s transposition of Yojimbo’s feudal Japan to A Fistful of Dollars’ American west that brought home the idea to Lucas.

-Looking at Lucas’s many other influences of Star Wars, they are all, as one would expect, films, comic books and the occasional science fiction novel, most of which were aimed at the adolescent market.
+Looking at Lucas’s many other influences on Star Wars, they are all, as one would expect, films (most from the mid and late 60s), comic books and the occasional science fiction novel, most of which were aimed at the adolescent market.
 Lucas was many things, but a bookworm wasn’t one of them, which makes it hard to swallow that despite having a definite interest in anthropology and even mythology—which undoubtedly made him aware of Campbell’s work on some level—that Lucas plowed through Campbell’s 400 page tightly packed academic tome, let alone gleaned from it the formula for binding together the disparate elements of Star Wars.